wp-plugins/formilla-live-chat/readme.txt

 * **Add Private Comments:** Formilla.com Live Chat gives you the ability to add private comments to any live chat historical record in your Customer Inbox help desk.

-* **Visitor Technical Info:** Formilla.com Customer Inbox help desk includes the customer's technical details such as operating system, browser, screen resolution, etc.
+* **Visitor Technical Info:** Formilla.com Customer Inbox help desk includes the customer's technical details such as operating system, browser, screen resolution, etc.  Also, view visitor technical info during a live chat session.

 * **Custom Fields:** Pass in custom fields from your website to Formilla.com Live Chat for easier tracking such as account IDs, customer IDs, name, phone, and more.
 Some of this data will appear in the Customer Inbox, and also within the visitor monitoring/tracking view as well.